instructure/rack-lti/README.md

   * `launch_path` The path to receive LTI launch requests at.
 Defaults to '/lti/launch'.
   * `redirect` If true, redirect to the `app_path`.
 If false, pass the launch request through to the application.
 If false, app_path is not used.
+Defaults to true.
   * `title` The title of your LTI application.
   * `description` The description of your LTI application.
   * `nonce_validator` A lambda used to validate the current request's nonce.